-As of June 30, 2018, we had a historical net tangible book deficit of \$(130.5) million, or \$(24.72) per share of common stock.
+As of June 30, 2018, we had a historical net tangible book deficit of \$(130.5) million, or \$(4.71) per share of common stock.
 Our historical net tangible book deficit per share represents the amount of our total tangible assets less total liabilities and convertible preferred stock net of subscriptions receivable, divided by the total number of shares of common stock outstanding at June 30, 2018.

-After giving effect to (i) the automatic conversion of all outstanding shares of our convertible preferred stock into 11,743,987 shares of our common stock immediately upon the completion of this offering and (ii) the receipt of \$150.0 million in cash proceeds from our convertible preferred stockholders in July and August 2018 related to subscriptions receivable, our pro forma net tangible book value as of June 30, 2018 was \$ million, or approximately \$ per share.
+After giving effect to (i) the automatic conversion of all outstanding shares of our convertible preferred stock into 61,655,922 shares of our common stock in connection with the closing of this offering, (ii) the receipt of \$150.0 million in cash proceeds from our convertible preferred stockholders in July and August 2018 related to subscriptions receivable and (iii) the receipt of \$116.9 million in net cash proceeds from the sale of the 2018 Notes in September 2018 and the settlement of the 2018 Notes into 7,856,176 shares of our common stock and an aggregate charge to accumulated deficit of \$24.5 million, of which \$21.2 million relates to the loss resulting in the change in fair value of the 2018 Notes from the issuance date through their settlement and \$3.3 million relates to the recognition of debt issuance costs that will be expensed on the 2018 Notes issuance date.

 Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the pro forma as adjusted net tangible book value per share of common stock immediately after completion of this offering.
-After giving further effect to the sale of shares of our common stock that we are offering at the assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2018 was \$ million, or approximately \$ per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$ per share to new investors participating in this offering.
+After giving further effect to the sale of shares of our common stock that we are offering at the initial public offering price of \$18.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2018 was \$695.3 million, or approximately \$6.03 per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$1.94 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$11.97 per share to new investors participating in this offering.